gissilali/nft-ticketing/README.md

 - From the root directory of the project run `docker compose up --build`, this starts the development servers for both the frontend and backend services.
 - Go to http://localhost:5000/ to open the web application on the browser.

+## ENV variables
+`NEXT_PUBLIC_API_BASE_URL` - REST api base url, points to the backend service

+`NEXT_PUBLIC_UP_SEPOLIA_ADDRESS` - the address for the unlock protocol smart contract on the Sepolia Testnet

+`NEXT_PUBLIC_MOBIFI_WALLET_ADDRESS` - the wallet address getting a portion from the key/ticket purchases

+`UNLOCK_PROTOCOL_SEPOLIA_ADDRESS` - the address for the unlock protocol smart contract on the Sepolia Testnet

+`PRIVATE_KEY` - private key from your wallet this is needed in the `getLockByAddress` method in `UnlockService` to fetch lock/event details on the backend service

+`SEPOLIA_TESTNET_URL` - The Sepolia RPC endpoint, this is needed in the `getLockByAddress` method in `UnlockService` to fetch lock/event details on the backend service

 ## Troubleshooting
 - If the login button is unresponsive when clicked, please try reloading the page.
 This issue is caused by a bug in Next.js that occurs in development mode.
 - Make sure the `SEPOLIA_TESTNET_URL` and `PRIVATE_KEY` values are defined